ajcr/rolling/README.md

 This module implements useful arithmetical, logical and statistical functions on rolling/moving/sliding windows (Sum, Min, Max, Median, Standard Deviation and more).
 There's also a flexible 'Apply' iterator whereby any function can be applied to the window.
 Both fixed-length and variable-length window iteration is supported.

-To get started, see the [Quickstart](https://github.com/ajcr/rolling#quickstart) section below, or have a look at the some [Recipes](https://github.com/ajcr/rolling/blob/master/doc/recipes.md).
+To get started, see the [Overview](https://github.com/ajcr/rolling#overview) section below, or have a look at the some [recipes](https://github.com/ajcr/rolling/blob/master/doc/recipes.md).

 ## Installation

-You can install the latest release of the module using pip:
+You can install the module using pip:
 ```
 pip install rolling
 ```

-Alternatively, you can install from source on GitHub to include the very latest development changes.
-For example:
+Alternatively, you can install from source on GitHub if you want the very latest development changes:
 ```
 git clone https://github.com/ajcr/rolling.git
 cd rolling/